marianoguerra/riak-core-tutorial/source/starting.rst

 Exploring the Template Files
 ----------------------------

-The template created a lot of files and you are like me, you don't like things that make magic and don't explain what's going on, that's why we will get a brief overview of the files created here.
+The template created a lot of files and if you are like me, you don't like things that make magic and don't explain what's going on, that's why we will get a brief overview of the files created here.